 You may also find yourself in a third-party car accident with an Uber or Lyft vehicle.
 These drivers also have liability insurance that varies depending on what “mode” the rideshare driver was in at the time.

 If the driver’s app is on (driving mode) but they do not have a passenger:

 - Up to $50,000 for each injured person

 - Up to $100,000 total injury coverage per accident

 If the driver is in driving mode and does have a passenger:

 Here’s an example.
 If a Lyft driver has their app on and is looking for a passenger (but hasn’t yet accepted a ride request), runs a stop sign and injures another driver, the injured person may be eligible for up to $50,000 in damages.
 On the other hand, if the Lyft driver has their app on and is in the middle of transporting a passenger and causes an accident, anyone injured in that accident may be eligible for up to one million dollars in compensation.

 What if the drivers’ app was turned off at the time of the accident?

 If you’re injured or assaulted by an Uber or Lyft driver who’s “off the clock,” you generally may only seek compensation and damages through their personal car insurance.
 As illustrated above, rideshare companies provide insurance, but only when a driver’s app is on and active.
-The experienced attorneys at McGowan, Hood & Felder, LLC can explain which scenario applies to you.
+The experienced attorneys at McGowan, Hood, Felder & Phillips, LLC can explain which scenario applies to you.

 I was assaulted in a Lyft or Uber.
 What should I do?